aianta/activity-mining/README.md

 Example:

-`mine activity-mining.db seqInput seqOutput "C:\Program Files\AdoptOpenJDK\jdk-8.0.212.03-hotspot" translatedFS TimeSensitive5 757 1 360`
+`mine /usr/app/mounted/activity-mining.db seqInput seqOutput "C:\Program Files\AdoptOpenJDK\jdk-8.0.212.03-hotspot" translatedFS TimeSensitive5 757 1 360`

 `<mgfsm input/output dir>` organizes mgfsm inputs and outputs into these folders so you can keep track of which mining run was done with what parameters.
 Folders are created if they do not exist.